MahenParameshwar/Instagram-Clone-React/README.md

 # Instagram-Clone-React

 # Getting Started
-  clone the repository, do npm install in Server folder and run it on --port 3004
+  Clone the repository, Do npm install in Server folder and run it on --port 3004

+# TECH STACK USED:
+   * HTML
+   * CSS
+   * Javascript
+   * React JS

+# TECH LIBRARY USED:
+   * React APP
+   * AXIOS
+   * Material UI
+   * antd Design

 # ScreenShots

 ## `Home Page`